neonmoe/metro/README.md

 Haven't named this project yet.

 ### Controls
-- WASD to move
+- WASD or IJKL to move
-- Arrow keys to look around
+- Arrow keys or mouse to look around

 #### Configuration keys
 - B to toggle head bobbing animation